 Consult the official WordPress documentation

-To learn more about configuring the robots.txt file on WordPress, we recommend consulting the official WordPress documentation.
-This resource provides detailed information on the structure of the file, the directives available and how to optimize it for your site.
+To learn more about configuring the robots.txt file in WordPress, it's recommended to consult the official WordPress documentation.
+This resource provides detailed information on the file's structure, available directives, and how to optimize it for your site.

 Follow the advice of SEO experts

-In addition to the official WordPress documentation, it's also a good idea to follow the advice of SEO experts.
-Visit blogsforums and online resources are full of tips and best practices for optimizing the configuration of your robots.txt file.
+In addition to the official WordPress documentation, it's also helpful to follow the advice of SEO experts.
+Blogs, forums, and online resources are full of tips and best practices for optimizing your robots.txt file configuration.
 Feel free to explore these resources for additional information and to get the most out of your robots.txt file.